aryapauskar/11th-cs-project/README.md

 4. Program to Check If Two Strings are Anagram
 5. Countdown time in Python
 6. currency conversion
+7. Find All the Divisors of an Integer
+8. The program reads the height in centimeters and then converts the height to feet and inches.

 ## How to Use 🛠️